44erxyz/44erxyz/README.md

 </p>

 # 💫 About Me: ![](https://komarev.com/ghpvc/?username=44erxyz&abbreviated=true)
-I'm Maxi, 16 years old, and I work for a German company called Hetzner as software Developer.
+My name is Maxi, I'm 16 years old, and I work as a software developer for a German Hosting company called Hetzner.
 We provide hosting solutions worldwide.<br>

 ## 🌐 Socials: